Aarhus-RadOnc-AI/UMambaAdj/README.md

-# UMambaAdj: Advancing Medical Image Segmentation with UMamba and nnU-Net ResEnc Planner
+# UMambaAdj: Advancing GTV Segmentation for Head and Neck Cancer in MRI-Guided RT with UMamba and nnU-Net ResEnc Planner
 This repository contains the code and model for UMambaAdj, a hybrid network combining UMamba and nnU-Net Residual Encoder (ResEnc) designed for T2-weighted 3D medical image segmentation.

 ![network_architecture](network_architecture.png)